csbailey5t/mapboxandtilemill/mapbox.tilemill.neatline.documentation.markdown

 ![Exhibit Options](images/neatline.exhibit.options.png)

 In the "Enabled Spatial Layers" field, scroll down and you'll see the name of the group of layers with each layer you specified below it.
 Select the layer you wish to enable for the exhibit.
 If you want that layer to be used as the default layer in the exhibit, select it as well for the "Default Spatial Layer" field.
-Click "Save Exhibit" at the bottom of the page and the layer will now be appear in your Neatline exhibit.
+Click "Save Exhibit" at the bottom of the page and the layer will now appear in your Neatline exhibit.

 ![Exhibit Settings](images/neatline.layers.png)